 The New Hampshire Department of Environmental Services (NHDES) works to ensure that alternative drinking water or water treatment is provided to homeowners when a release of contaminants has caused drinking water to be contaminated above applicable health standards or health advisory levels.
-Many homeowners that have PFASs in their drinking water at levels below such standards or advisory levels, however, have expressed an interest in treating their drinking water.
+Many homeowners that have poly and perfluoroalkyl substances (PFAS) in their drinking water at levels below such standards or advisory levels, however, have expressed an interest in treating their drinking water.

-Water filtration units that use granular activated carbon (GAC, also called charcoal filters) or reverse osmosis (RO) can both be effective in removing the PFAS compounds that commercial labs typically analyze for, which will be referred to as PFCs (PFOA, PFOS) for the purpose of this guidance.
+Water filtration units that use granular activated carbon (GAC, also called charcoal filters) or reverse osmosis (RO) can both be effective in removing the PFAS compounds that commercial labs typically analyze.
 Generally speaking, RO is more appropriate for treating water at a single location such as the kitchen sink, while GAC is more appropriate when treating all of the water used in the home.
 GAC, however, does not remove other contaminants commonly found in well water in New Hampshire.
 Please read on for a better understanding of what you should consider when evaluating your options.

 Unless you obtain your water from a community water system, your water is likely to contain other contaminants such as arsenic, uranium, radon, manganese, nitrate and bacteria that present health risks and that are naturally occurring or originate from nearby land uses.
 It is important for all private well users to test for these contaminants using an accredited laboratory and to ensure that the water treatment technology selected is effective at removing any contaminants that are present at elevated levels.
 A standard water quality test is also important to complete before selecting and installing a water treatment system to ensure a water system will work properly.
 For more information about the health concerns associated with common contaminants and technical assistance about removing them from your drinking water, go to the NHDES Be Well Informed Guide.
 A reputable installer should be used to ensure proper selection, design, installation, operation and maintenance of any water filter system.